pelegri/pelegri.github.com/newIndex.md

 RIM is also releasing under an Open Source license some new convenience libraries and frameworks and some samples that show how to use all this components to create applications for the BlackBerry&copy; PlayBook.

-These components extend an already very comprehensive list of [libraries available on Tablet OS](http://developer.blackberry.com/native/documentation/com.qnx.doc.native_sdk.devguide/com.qnx.doc.native_sdk.devguide/topic/libraries.html).
+These components extend an already very comprehensive list of [libraries available with Tablet OS](http://developer.blackberry.com/native/documentation/com.qnx.doc.native_sdk.devguide/com.qnx.doc.native_sdk.devguide/topic/libraries.html).

 The initial list of new components added through the initiative include: